Tips for Vegetarians: How to Optimize Your Diet

 Without enough carbohydrates, the body has to turn to other sources of energy.
 Instead of breaking down carbohydrates, it might start to use fat as fuel or even pull proteins from the muscles to use for energy.

-Including plenty of fiber in your diet can also keep your blood sugar in check, stopping that sugar crash you might sometimes get after indulging in a sweet snack…only to feel ravenous and totally wiped out an hour later.
+Including plenty of fiber in your diet can also keep your blood sugar in check, stopping that sugar crash you might sometimes get after indulging in a sweet snack — only to feel ravenous and totally wiped out an hour later.

+Sticking to fiber-rich carbs is one of my best tips for vegetarians.
 A few examples of healthy carbohydrate sources include:

-- Fruits and veggies–any of them!
+- Fruits and veggies

 - Whole wheat bread